Decorations of the Romanian Royal House: 2015

 The Decoration is crafted in solid Silver and Blue enamel, the Cross is of the same design featured on top of the Steel Crown, the Crown of Queen Elisabeta and the Crown of Queen Maria; above the cross is a small version of the Crown of Romania which hangs from the ribbon.
 The presentation of the bow formed medal is similar to that of the Order of Louise of the former German/Prussian Imperial and Royal Family.

 On the obverse in the middle of the Cross is the monogram of King Michael I.

 On the reverse in the middle of the Cross is the coat of arms of the House of Romania.

 The Ribbon for the Medal and bow formed Medal is White with Blue stripes on the sides.

-Crown Princess Margareta Medal

-"Along with the Medal 'King Michael I to Loyalty', 'Cross Royal House of Romania' (Medalia Principesa Moștenitoare Margareta) and the royal decoration 'Nihil Sine Deo' Medal Crown Princess Margarita is a distinction created by the decision of the Head of the Royal Family of Romania."

-King Michael I Medal for Loyalty

-The King Michael I Medal for Loyalty (Medalia Regele Mihai I Pentru Loialitate) "is given to deserving members or employees of the House of His Majesty over five years of the Royal House of Romania, all over the country and abroad.
-Medal may be offered also personalities from Romania and abroad."